Frequently Asked Questions

 BUT THIS CAN CAUSE PROBLEMS!

-This can greatly complicate things by limiting your choices for cruises due to conflicts between ship's schedules and flight times.
+Buying your flight tickets first can greatly complicate things by limiting your choices for cruises due to conflicts between ship's schedules and flight times.
 The ships will not normally wait for someone arriving on a later flight.
 Also your return flight can effect your options for cruise.
 In addition, changing flight tickets can be difficult and expensive.

 When Dreamkapture Travel arranges your flight tickets there will be no conflict between the flight times and the ship’s schedule.
 We are also able to draw upon the reserved seats which each ship has to obtain your flight.
 Some ships are very specific about airlines in order to avoid just such situations.